nwchemgit/nwchem-wiki/Basis.md

 as in the image below, when dowlading basis files from https://www.basissetexchange.org
 ![How to download](BSE_NWChem_selection.png)

-As an alternative,  basis set files downloaded from the basissetexchange.org are available in the NWChem source code (after release 7.0.0).
-In order to switch from the default basis libraries, the following environment variable setting is required
+As an alternative,  basis set files downloaded from the basissetexchange.org website are available in the NWChem source code (after release 7.0.0).
+In order to switch from the default basis libraries to the library formed by files downloaded from basissetexchange.org, the following environment variable setting is required
 ```
 NWCHEM_BASIS_LIBRARY=$NWCHEM_TOP/src/basis/libraries.bse/